jaswantjat/openrouter-key-aggregator/README.md

 from openai import OpenAI

 client = OpenAI(
+  # IMPORTANT: For n8n and other OpenAI SDK clients, use this format:
-  base_url="https://your-service.onrender.com/api",  # Note: include /api in the base URL api_key="your_api_key",  # This can be any value when using X-API-Key header default_headers={
+  base_url="https://your-service.onrender.com/api/v1",  # Note: include /api/v1 in the base URL

-    "X-API-Key": "your_api_key"  # Your actual API key from the admin dashboard }
+  # Your API key from the admin dashboard
+  api_key="your_api_key",

+  # Optional: You can also set the API key in the headers
+  default_headers={
+    "X-API-Key": "your_api_key"  # Same as above
+  }
 )